cloudxabide/tech-notes/k8s/node_list_arch_type.md

 # How to find the architecture type of Kubernetes nodes?

+- In the example below we find that the nodes have been created using `arm64` as the architecture.

 ```
 kubectl get no -L kubernetes.io/arch
 NAME                                                 STATUS   ROLES    AGE   VERSION                ARCH